 The catch with those Higgens boats is that there are usually LSTs and transports nearby.
 So come in very fast, obliquely to the larger ships, get one and then get out!

-Planning your egress is just as important as planning your approach.
+Leaving the area Planning your egress is just as important as planning your approach.
 If you attack on the open sea, you don’t have many options, although a setting/rising sun may mask your retreat.
 However, attacking ports and shorelines will require some more tactical thinking.
 It may make more sense to attack from the sea, overfly, and then head inland.
 Thus, you can use terrain and port buildings to mask your departure.

 Keep your speed up.
 Some maritime pilots (and this applies to ground attack too!) will make their attack and then pull up.
 As they climb out, they are slowing down, and remain well within the range of the guns of their targets.
 These aircraft become extremely easy to hit.
 Instead, level out and egress with your speed as high as you can manage until you are well out of range.